 Differences in Priority Pass benefits among travel credit cards

-Amex Platinum offers lounge access but does not provide restaurant credit.
+American Express® Platinum card offers lounge access but does not provide restaurant credit.
 Amex Platinum also does not offer non-lounge options such as the Be Relax Spas and Gameway Lounges.
 But Amex Platinum cardholders have access to American Express lounges, the Delta Sky Club, Escape lounges, and the Centurion lounge.

 Most credit cards offer both – lounge access and restaurant credit